zwettemaan/CRDT_UXP/README.md

 You will receive a confirmation email with a confirmation link.
 If the email does not arrive, make sure to check your email spam filter!

-Note there is a checkbox _Save Unlock Code_.
+Note: there is a checkbox _Save Unlock Code_.

 If you're on a secure personal computer, you might want to save the unlock code to avoid having to re-enter it each time you launch the _License Manager_.

-If you don't save the unlock code, you need to re-enter it each time you restart the _License Manager_.
+If you don't save the unlock code, you will need to re-enter it each time you restart the _License Manager_.

 Note: you can create as many accounts as needed.

-It is OK to re-use the same email address and unlock code for more than one account.
+It is allowed to re-use the same email address for multiple accounts, as long as they have a different unlock code.

-If you _do_ re-use the same email address for more than one account, make sure to use descriptive names for the accounts, so you can tell them apart.
+If you _do_ re-use the same email address for more than one account, make sure to use different unlock codes, and good descriptive names, so you can tell the accounts apart.

 For example, you might have one account that you use for your own personal use, and one or more additional accounts that you could use for ordering embeddable _Creative Developer Tools_ activations for your customers or colleagues.

-First make sure your account is unlocked.
-If you did not save your unlock code, you might need to re-enter it.
+Always make sure your account is unlocked.
+If you did not save your unlock code, you might need to re-enter the code.

 Now we need to add the product information for the software to be activated into the _License Manager_.